QuarkNerd/blog/cprice/_posts/2016-08-17-building-components-with-d3-data-join.md

 };
 ~~~

-One final twist is when you do need to change the order of the data.
+One final twist to be aware of is when you do need to change the order of the data.
 In this case, you can use `d3-selection`'s [order](https://github.com/d3/d3-selection#selection_order) to re-insert the nodes at their correct location -

 ~~~ javascript
 const render = (data) => {